digiampietro/myrootfs/README.md

    version is unedentified, but the related library file has the name: libts-0.0.so.0.1.1;

- * In the firmware/kernel image it is included the kernel defconfig file used to configure the kernel that provides additional information;
+ * The kernel defconfig file, used to configure the kernel, is included in the firmware/kernel image; this provides additional information;

  * The kernel uses many custom drivers, included in the kernel, but not